DoxDevOps/emasterCardShellScript/README.md

 # eMC Setup Script
-*This is a script for Emastercard Installation
-* It has all the steps involved in installing emastercard. the following are the parts

-  1. The Script checks if the system is already installed .
-     *If not, then the Script creates a drectory (www) where the emastercard will be clonned from gitHub.
-     *Then emastercard-automation-updagre will be clonned in the folder www.
+By Tiwonge Lwara

+This script aims at setting up a site with eMC.
+The idea is to have one script that does all the steps an officer would do when setting up a site.
+Later this script (or parts of the script) will be added to a Pipeline to automate deploymnet.

+The script can setup a new site or an existing one.

-  2. If the system is already installed on a site, The the script will upgrade the the system to a latest tag automatically.
+-- For a new site, the script creates all dirs and clones all relevant code into these dir -- For an existing site, the script simply checkouts the latest tag